ten-protocol/ten-documentation/docs/4-write-ten-dapp/1-high-level-concepts.md

 TEN provides **native session key** support managed by TEEs, eliminating the need for proxy contracts while enabling seamless user experiences.
 Users can play games or interact with dApps without signing every transaction, while developers benefit from simple integration through standard RPC endpoints.

-The management of these session keys is provided by the [ten-kit](https://github.com/ten-protocol/ten-kit/tree/2c4265bdb2832249af8c9ec21c4b60d02eb8dd3a?tab=readme-ov-file#advanced-example-with-session-keys) library that provdes the React components and hooks needed as well as wallet connection and privacy-preserving transactions.
+The management of these session keys is provided by the [ten-kit](https://github.com/ten-protocol/ten-kit/tree/2c4265bdb2832249af8c9ec21c4b60d02eb8dd3a?tab=readme-ov-file#advanced-example-with-session-keys) library, which provides the React components and hooks needed, as well as wallet connection and privacy‑preserving transactions.

 See [Session Keys](./6-session-keys.md) for more information.